 “HUD 5% & 2% accessibility requirement”

 Accessibility Requirements for Federally Assisted Housing: All Federally assisted new construction housing developments with 5 or more units must design and construct five (5) percent of the dwelling units, or at least one unit, whichever is greater, to be accessible for persons with mobility disabilities.
 These units must be constructed in accordance with the Uniform Federal Accessibility Standards (UFAS) or a standard that is equivalent or stricter.
 An additional two (2) percent of the dwelling units, or at least one unit, whichever is greater, must be accessible for persons with hearing or visual disabilities.
-For more information on the accessibility requirements for Federally assisted new construction and substantial alterations of existing Federally assisted housing, see Section 504: Disability Rights in HUD Programs.
+For more information on the accessibility requirements for federally assisted new construction and substantial alterations of existing federally assisted housing, see Section 504: Disability Rights in HUD Programs.

 “Applicant” means any person or persons who submit an application to the Division under a qualified allocation plan for an award of LIHTC pursuant to the provisions of NAC 319.951 to 319.999, inclusive who will actively participate in the development of the low income housing project being proposed, receive the majority of the Developer Fee and be responsible for ensuring that the development of the proposed project is accomplished and that the project is successfully operated.
 Applicant includes Co-Applicants unless context dictates otherwise.

 “Application Deadline” shall be deadline specified in Section 2A of the 2016 QAP for receipt by the Division of an application for an allocation of Tax Credits.

+“Begin Construction” see “Commence Construction”

 “Carryover Allocation” and “Carryover Allocation of Tax Credits” shall means the allocation of Tax Credits made by the Division when the Applicant/Co-Applicants have established to the Division that either: (i) each building in the project has satisfied the requirements of Section 42(h) (1) (E) of the Code; or (ii) in the case of a project-based allocation, of Section 42(h) (1) (F) of the Code.